The intermediate level statistics in dynamically localized chaotic eigenstates: Billiard

-\be w= z + \la z^2. \ee We choose $\la=0.15$, in which case the boundary is convex and the dynamics is of the mixed-type.
+The billiard domain ${\cal B}$ under study is defined, as introduced in \cite{Rob1983,Rob1984}, by the quadratic conformal map of the unit circle $|z|=1$ of the $z$-complex plane onto the boundary $\partial{\cal B}$ in the $w$-complex plane (which is the physical plane) as $w= z + \la z^2$.
+We choose $\la=0.15$, in which case the boundary is convex and the dynamics is of the mixed-type.
 There are regions of regular motion near the boundary (Lazutkin's caustics) and also in the interior \cite{Laz1981,Laz1991,Hayli1987}.
 Classical dynamics is fully determined by the bounce map on the phase space cylinder $(s,p)$, where the arclength parameter $s\in [0,{\cal L})$ determines the position of the collision point on the boundary, whilst $p\in [-1,+1]$ is the sine of the reflection angle and is thus the momentum conjugate to $s$.
 In fact, due to the reflection symmetry and the time-reversal symmetry, one quadrant $(s,p)\in [0,{\cal L}/2] \times [0,1]$ is enough to be presented.
 By $\rho_1$ we denote the relative phase space volume (not to be confused with the area on the Poincar\'e surface of section) of the classical regular components and by $\rho_2=1-\rho_1$ its complement, the relative volume of the chaotic component.
 In our case $\rho_1=0.175$ \cite{BatRob2010}.